Using ONNX

 The following example shows how to compile an ONNX model using PTQ.
 The model was initially trained using Keras before being exported to ONNX.
 The training code is not shown here.

-This example uses Post-Training Quantization, i.e., the quantization is not performed during training.
-This model would not have good performance in FHE.
-Quantization Aware Training should be added by the model developer.
-Additionally, importing QAT ONNX models can be done as shown below.
+This example uses PTQ, meaning that the quantization is not performed during training.
+This model does not have the optimal performance in FHE.

 import numpy